react-cosmos/react-cosmos/README.md

 export default <Hello greeting="Aloha" name="Alexa" />;
 ```

-The `hello` fixture will shown up in your React Cosmos UI, and will render when you select it.
+The `hello` fixture will show up in your React Cosmos UI and will render when you select it.

 5\. **Build amazing user interfaces**

 You've taken the first step towards designing reusable components.
 You can now prototype, test and interate on components in isolation.
-Use this to your advantage.
+Use this to your advantage!

-Don't hesitate to [create a GitHub issue](https://github.com/react-cosmos/react-cosmos/issues/new) (be helpful and include details) or to [join us on Slack](https://join-react-cosmos.now.sh/).
+_Something wrong?_ Don't hesitate to [create a GitHub issue](https://github.com/react-cosmos/react-cosmos/issues/new/choose) (be helpful and include details) and to [join us on Slack](https://join-react-cosmos.now.sh/).

 ## Requirements